Ways to invest in crypto

 2. Buying crypto ETPs or crypto-related ETFs

-A note about holding crypto in IRAs and crypto 401(k)s
+A note about holding spot crypto or crypto ETPs in retirement accounts

-As the market matures, more brokerage platforms and financial services companies are offering the option to hold crypto in retirement accounts.
+As the market matures, more brokerage platforms and financial services companies may start offering the option to hold crypto or crypto-related assets in retirement accounts.

 What to consider when investing in crypto